Renewing American Civilization

 - March 11, 1995 -- Lecture Ten -- Citizenship and community in 21st century America

-[HTML revised 2005-04-24 by Terrence Berres.
-These transcripts were originally posted in connection with the broadcast lectures, and I downloaded them around that time.
-I have modified them only to correct and supplement the HTML coding and to remove obsolete links and details of broadcast times and stations.
+[HTML revised 2020-04-13 by Terrence Berres.
+These transcripts were originally posted online in connection with the broadcast lectures, and I downloaded them around that time.
+I have modified them only to correct and supplement the html coding and to remove obsolete links and details of broadcast times and stations.
 Speaker Gingrich was kind enough to autograph the disk pictured above, which contains these html files, at an appearance at the Pfister Hotel in Milwaukee on October 23, 1996.]